A unique type of insurance

 The Swedish Pharmaceutical Insurance is financed by the shareholders of LFF Service AB, the Swedish Pharmaceutical Insurance Service, which is comprised of pharmaceutical companies, R&D companies, CROs, KD, Tamro and medical universities.

 If you have suffered a personal injury that with preponderant probability has been caused by a pharmaceutical product and which could not reasonably have been predicted by the doctor, then indemnity will be disbursed.
 Personal injury covers both physical injury and mental illness, but psychological complaints must have a medically demonstrable effect in order to be considered a personal injury.
 The injury must be more severe than the primary complaint from which you suffer.

 The insurance does not cover injury caused by naturopathic products or homeopathic remedies.
 If you are uncertain as to whether the insurance applies to your injury, you can submit a claim report to have your case tested.

-A claim should be submitted within three years from when the patient became aware of the injury.
-The absolute limit for submission is 15 years after the patient stopped taking the medication.
+The limit for submission is 10 years after the patient stopped taking the medication.

 Submitting a claim to the insurer means the case will be handled in an easier manner and more quickly and the burden of proof is not as great as is usually the case via legal proceedings.
 It is sufficient that there is preponderant probability that the injury was caused by a pharmaceutical product.
 Furthermore, it may be possible to be compensated for injuries caused by known side effects and for which the company may not be legally liable to indemnify.